Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Confluent Schema Registry Quickstart

-Check out the [adapters.xml](/examples/quickstart-schema-registry/adapters.xml#L58) file of the [_Schema Registry Quickstart_](/examples/quickstart-schema-registry/) app, where you can find an example of Schema Registry settings.
+For an example of Schema Registry settings, see the [adapters.xml](/examples/quickstart-schema-registry/adapters.xml#L58) file of the [_Schema Registry Quickstart_](/examples/quickstart-schema-registry/) app.

 ### Azure Schema Registry Parameters